stevenwaterman/stevenwaterman.github.io/_posts/2020-03-03-microbit-raytracer.md

 Rather than try and explain it in words, I have created a series of pictures demonstrating the process:

 On the left hand side of the scene, we can see the virtual camera.
-It sits behind the origin point, and is currently looking straight ahead, in the `z` direction.
+It sits behind the origin point, and is currently looking straight ahead, in the <code>z</code> direction.

 ![The 3d environment is mostly white with a grid drawn on the floor.
 There are two darker grid lines representing x=0 and z=0.
 At the point where they cross, there is some text saying 0,0.](/assets/img/posts/20200303/raytrace-1.jpg "The camera is a virtual object in the scene and chooses what direction we fire the rays")